 - Forecasting traffic circulation in Larkspur Landing vicinity and along Sir Francisco Drake Boulevard with future increases in ferry demand.

 Informed by feedback from residents, transit riders, public agencies and other stakeholders, the Study will consider a variety of alternatives and develop a comprehensive evaluation of the environmental impacts that the proposed project would likely cause, and conceptual mitigation.
-The Draft Environmental Impact Report (DEIR) is anticipated to be available for public comment and review in early to mid-2023.
-The Final Environmental Impact Report (FEIR) will be prepared and a final project will be approved by the District in late 2023 or early 2024.
+The Draft Environmental Impact Report (DEIR) is anticipated to be available for public comment and review by late 2024 or early 2025.
+The Final Environmental Impact Report (FEIR) will be prepared and a final project will be approved by the District in late 2025 or early 2026.

 The Study is scheduled over three phases.